 Canning is NOT recommenced for pumpkin butter because of the low acidic content.
 Bacteria can grow and spread in these kind of conditions making it unsafe to eat canned fruit butters.

-- Spread it on toast, biscuits, pancakes, cinnamon sugar waffles, or bagels.
+- Spread it on toast, biscuits, puff pancakes, waffles, or bagels.

 - It is also delicious on pumpkin scones and pumpkin muffins.

-- Stir spoonfuls into Greek yogurt or hot oatmeal.
+- Stir spoonfuls into hot oatmeal.
 It's also great in overnight oats.

 - Dip crackers, cookies, pretzels, or fruit into it.